dalbay/Node.js-Tutorials/README.md

 The browser will display the page with the placeholder:
 ![Node styled page image](images/nodeStyledPage.png)
 <br/>

-****
-- Replace the placeholers with actual data - use the dataObj constant (```const dataObj = JSON.parse(data);```) which stores an array of all the objects that are in data.json file.
+- The next step to replace the placeholers with actual data - use the ```dataObj``` constant (```const dataObj = JSON.parse(data);```) which stores an array of all the objects that are in data.json file.
   Loop through this array and replace the placeholders in the template with the actual data.
   We will loop through the object array with map and store it in another array.
 Map accepts a callback function; this callback functions gets an argument(the current element) and whatever is returned will be saved into an array.
 For each iteration we will replace the placeholder with that object; so we create the function replaceTemplate().
+Adding ```join('')``` will join all the html elements returned into a string.